 Red or Blue?

-Philip Morris, now called Altria Group Inc. (MO) in the U.S., once compared smokers’ responses to identical cigarettes packaged in separate blue and red packs.
+Philip Morris, now called Altria Group Inc. (MO:US) in the U.S., once compared smokers’ responses to identical cigarettes packaged in separate blue and red packs.
 Some smokers found the cigarettes in the blue pack to be too mild, while others felt those in the red pack were too harsh.